ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 At this point, our theme is now ready for new tasks, let's add some new tasks that are required for everyday working.

-## Speeding up development with Gulp tasks
+## Speeding up Development with Gulp Tasks

+Now it's time to go through some common tasks that we can use in development everyday.

 ### Sass

-For working with Sass, we will need to install some packages to compile.
+For working with Sass, we will need to install some packages to compile Sass to regular CSS code, and to make writing Sass easier we will autoprefix our code.

+The next step is to install:

 ```
 npm install gulp-sass gulp-autoprefixer --save-dev